What is it?

 What does it involve?

-Erasmus+ enables participants to further their professional development in another country.
+Erasmus+ enables participants to further their professional development through training courses and mobility assignments in other countries.
 This includes:

 - Participation in structured courses or training abroad;